Fresh IPv4 news just dropped — 🎉 see what you’re missing

 Can I rent a full /24?

 Yes.
-A full /24 is the minimum size you can rent.
+A full /24 is the most common starting point.

 What is the difference between renting and leasing IPv4?